AbinayaThulsi/MSR-Assignemnt-3/README.md

 ### Output Data
 - Soft Alignment Model for Bug Deduplication (SABD) model outputs the probability of the bug report being a duplicate and indicates whether the given reports are duplicate.
 - The output is evaluated using two metrics i.e. mean average precision (MAP, a ranking based metric) and recall rate@k (RR@k).
 This is been calculated for each open source at k= 1 to 20, where k is the list of bug reports recommended by the triager.
 Therefore, with the help of Time Window for a period of 1 to 3 years the data is being compared.
 - The output of our sample data can be found [here](https://github.com/AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication/tree/main/process/Ouput_Sample_data).
+Output_365Days.png is the output we get in th console and few are jsons created during code run.
+Andcout.txt is the text format of the output obtained in the console

 ## Results